top of page

 We can recapture the blessing of what we have heard sung when we take up the hymnbook and read/sing the words for ourselves.
 If you play a musical instrument, just playing the music can bring God’s presence in a wonderful way.

 The Hymnal 1982 of the Protestant Episcopal Church is ONE OF THE MOST COMPLETE and beautiful.
-In it you will find over 700 hymns by men and women of God written over hundreds of years.
+In it, you will find over 700 hymns written by men and women of God over hundreds of years.
 Two of our family favorites are:

 410 Praise, My Soul, the King of Heaven